Functional equation for LC-functions with even or odd modulator: Background material

 It follows then that the radius of convergence of the series $\sum_{n=0}^{+\infty}P_{f_{(\omega)},n}t^{n}$ is $ \rho_{f_{(\omega)}}=\rho_f / \abs{\omega}$.
 Equivalently,

 Thus, $r_{f_{(-2i\pi)}}=r_{f_{(2i\pi)}}$, and by Equations \eqref{e:mf} and \eqref{e:nf},

-Hence, the Hankel paths $\mu_{f_{(-2i\pi)}}$ and $\mu_{f_{(2i\pi)}}$ are equivalent; see \fullref{Figure}{f:Han_Con_FC_Fun_2iPi}.
+Hence, the Hankel paths $\mu_{f_{(-2i\pi)}}$ and $\mu_{f_{(2i\pi)}}$ are equivalent; see Figure~\ref{f:Han_Con_FC_Fun_2iPi}.
 This equivalence simplifies the analysis of the FC-functions $F(s, f_{(\omega)})$, allowing for a unified treatment in subsequent calculations within the proof of the Main Theorem.

-To conclude this section, we provide a formula for the values of the LC-functions at non-positive integers, which is later utilized to state some identities in \fullref{Theorem}{t:Spe_Val_LC_fun_FC_fun}.
+To conclude this section, we provide a formula for the values of the LC-functions at non-positive integers, which is later utilized to state some identities in Theorem~\ref{t:Spe_Val_LC_fun_FC_fun}.
 In \cite[Theorem 5.5]{Lamgouni2024}, it is established that for all integers $p\geq0$,

 Here $\underline{f}(t)$ denotes the function defined by (see \eqref{e:f_Alp})

 and $C_{f,n}(x)$ are the \textit{C-polynomials} associated to $f$ (introduced in \cite[\S 2]{Lamgouni2024}), defined by the exponential generating function